 The most interesting findings for me were that the custom-molded earphone provided the best isolation above 1000Hz, where most hearing damage occurs (which is why these are great for performing musicians), and that an earphone with over-ear cable routing -- which, properly designed, allows the earphone to fit deep into the pinna and almost totally block the ear canal -- can more or less match the isolation of a custom-molded earphone if it’s fitted with a suitable foam eartip, and if its design fits your ear canal.

-After seeing how well the Audiofly AF1120 performed in the above test, I decided to measure its isolation with two of the other provided eartips: a conventional single-flanged silicone tip and a triple-flanged silicone tip.
+After seeing how well the Audiofly AF1120 performed in the above test, I decided to measure its isolation with two of the other provided eartips: a conventional single-flanged silicon tip and a triple-flanged silicon tip.
 You can see in the chart above that the choice of eartip made a huge difference in the degree of isolation, and that using the silicone tips degrades the isolation.

 The chart above shows the isolation of a few over-ear models.
 One thing that’s especially important to note here is that the passive models -- i.e., the ones that don’t employ active, electronic NC -- offer very little isolation at frequencies below 1000Hz, which means they’ll do little to reduce airplane cabin noise, most of which occurs below that frequency.
 Those who use passive-NC headphones because they think that the extra circuitry required for active NC adds noise to the signal should weigh any benefit they might be getting in sound quality against the fact that their music is being polluted by a lot of noise below 1000Hz.